NikiDigitals/Management-Business/notes/organisations.md

 ### Definitions

-**A stakeholdder** → is a person or organisation with interest or stakes in the organisation.
+**A stakeholder** → is a person or organisation with an interest or stake in the organisation.
 **internal stakeholders** → People or groups within the organisation.
-**External stakeholders** → people, groups or entities external of the organisation itself **Agent** → Person employed to do any (lawful) act for another or to represent another in dealing with a third person.
+**External stakeholders** → people, groups or entities external to the organisation itself **Agent** → Person employed to do any (lawful) act for another or to represent another in dealing with a third person.
 **principal** → The person who is represented or for whom the action is carried out.
-**Bond / debentures** A fixed income security issued by a company or government to raise capital.
-A loan from an invester that needs to be paid bck with interest over a defined period of time.
+**Bond/debentures** A fixed-income security issued by a company or government to raise capital.
+A loan from an investor that needs to be paid back with interest over a defined period of time.

 ### Key Concepts

-A stakeholder has interest in what the organisation does and will try to influence the decisions and actions.
+A stakeholder has an interest in what the organisation does and will try to influence the decisions and actions.

 ### Internal Stakeholders

 **Shareholders/owners**

-- in a large company the main shareholders are not involved in day-to-day management (there are exceptions)
+- In a large company, the main shareholders are not involved in day-to-day management (there are exceptions)
-- They are investors looking for a return on their invetsments.
-Usually in a higher value of shares or in dividents.
+- They are investors looking for a return on their investments.
+Usually, in a higher value of shares or in dividends.
-- The management of these larger companies is done by a board of directors and executive management team.
+- The management of these larger companies is done by a board of directors and an executive management team.
 - When a stakeholder feels their interests are threatened, they will try to influence the decisions of the directors.
   - They may express concerns about:
     - falling profit
-    - lower divident pays
+    - lower dividend pays
-    - a proposol to invest in a high risk project
+    - a proposal to invest in a high-risk project
-    - a proposed take-over bit
+    - a proposed takeover bit
-  - Mayor shareholders can discuss concers with the chair and senior directors.
+  - Mayor shareholders can discuss concerns with the chair and senior directors.
   - Shareholders can vote against a director during a general meeting. (restricted by company law)
-- A majority shareholder ownes enough shares to control the composition of the board and the decisions the company's directors make.
+- A majority shareholder owns enough shares to control the composition of the board and the decisions the company's directors make.

 **Executive directors /managers**

-- board of directors can exist out of executive(full-time employees) and non-executive members.
+- The board of directors can consist of executive(full-time employees) and non-executive members.
-- executive directors are managing the company, their interests are similar to senior executives whom are not part of the board of directors.
+- Executive directors are managing the company; their interests are similar to those of senior executives who are not part of the board of directors.
 - their interests are affected by:
   - job security
   - career opportunities
-  - salary and extra benefits (pension, bonus,shares)
+  - salary and extra benefits (pension, bonus, shares)
   - status
-- executive directors want to see the company grow; it has a positive impact on career opportunituies, salary and status.
+- Executive directors want to see the company grow; it has a positive impact on career opportunities, salary and status.
-- Shareholders are more interested in profutability, dividents and the value of shares
+- Shareholders are more interested in profitability, dividends and the value of shares

 **Other managers and employees**